Masdevallia belua Königer & D'Aless. 1993 SUBGENUS Masdevallia SECTION Coriaceae SUBSECTION Coriaceae [Rchb.f] Veitch 1889

 Flower Size 1" [2.5 cm]

-Found in Ecuador at elevations around 2200 to 2300 meters as a small sized, cool to cold growing epiphyte with stout, erect suberect ramicauls enveloped basally by 2 to 3 more or less inflated tubular sheaths and carrying a single, apical, erect, coriaceous, elliptical, obtuse to rounded, cuneate below into the indistinct subpetiolate base leaf that blooms in the spring on a suberect, 1.6 to 2.4" [4 to 6 cm] long, single flowered inflorescence arising from low on the ramicaul with a bract near the base and a tubular floral bract and carries a foul smelling flower
+Found in Ecuador at elevations around 2200 to 2300 meters as a small sized, cold growing epiphyte with stout, erect suberect ramicauls enveloped basally by 2 to 3 more or less inflated tubular sheaths and carrying a single, apical, erect, coriaceous, elliptical, obtuse to rounded, cuneate below into the indistinct subpetiolate base leaf that blooms in the spring on a suberect, 1.6 to 2.4" [4 to 6 cm] long, single flowered inflorescence arising from low on the ramicaul with a bract near the base and a tubular floral bract and carries a foul smelling flower

 Synonyms Byrsella belua (Königer & D'Aless.)
 Luer 2006